7 Things You Need to Know Before You Sell on eBay

 When you list an item for sale, you will be asked to enter the dimensions of the box and weight.
 This means that you need to have the item boxed and any cushioning material added before you click to submit the listing.
 You MUST weigh & measure this shipment-ready package before you list the item.

 Whatever you do – DON'T do what I did!
-Don't GUESS and don't just accept the options that auto-populate based on what other sellers did!
+Don't guess what size box the item will fit into or how much it will weigh all packaged and ready to go.
+And don't just accept the options that auto-populate based on what other sellers chose for their shipping!
 This could really mess up your shipping fees when the item sells.
 If the buyer is paying, they will expect to pay what was shown even if the actual cost turns out to be higher.
 If you are paying, well you could end up with a much bigger bill than anticipated!
 You really can't down-grade the shipping once the item is sold as it isn't fair to a buyer to get an item later than they expected.

 Quick-Start Tip #5: Weigh & measure the shipment-ready package before you list the item.